What’s the Difference Between Light, Medium, and Dark Roast Coffee?

 Dark Roast Coffee

-Dark roast coffee is roasted the longest, well past the second crack, producing deep, smoky flavors and rich aromas.
+Dark roast coffee is roasted the longest, well past the second crack.
+This extended process changes the sugars and oils in the beans, creating bold, smoky flavors and a fuller body.

 -